-Municipality of Heemskerk: Water storage Heemskerk Water Gardens
+Municipality of Heemskerk: Water storage Heemskerkse Watertuinen

-We granted € 75,000 subsidy to the municipality of Heemskerk for the construction of the Kleine Houtweg water storage area, which has been named Heemskerk Water Gardens.
-This is one of the eight projects that HHNK is subsidizing from the KAN scheme.
+We have awarded the municipality of Heemskerk a €75,000 subsidy for the construction of the Kleine Houtweg water storage facility, which has been named Heemskerkse Watertuinen.
+This is one of eight projects to which HHNK is awarding subsidies under the KAN scheme.

 Flooding